python/cpython/Doc/library/os.rst

    some filesystems could implement extra optimizations, such as the use of reflinks (i.e., two or more inodes that share pointers to the same copy-on-write disk blocks; supported file systems include btrfs and XFS) and server-side copy (in the case of NFS).

-The copy is done as if both files are opened as binary.
+   The copy is done as if both files are opened in binary mode, meaning that this function will not convert encodings or line endings even if you have opened the files in text mode for that as described in :ref:`tut-files`.

    The return value is the amount of bytes copied.
 This could be less than the amount requested.